Choosing your multi-parameter monitor

 Blood pressure monitoring is used in conscious patients and those under anaesthesia, therefore, consider whether this feature will be used outside of the operating theatre or whether the unit would be a dedicated theatre unit.
 Size and portability may impact your decision if the unit is to be used for both.

 For routine small animal caseloads, NIBP is the most common method and is standard on most multi-parameter monitors, but do check, as some monitors need extra parameter modules added.
-IBP may be required when used with horses or for small animals in the intensive care environment.
+IBP may be required when monitoring horses or when monitoring small animals in the intensive care environment.

 What to look out for when buying a multi-parameter monitor